sankirtan/Getting-and-Cleaning-Data/CodeBook.md

 The below are for describing the file tidyData.txt

-## Main Labels
+## Main Variables
-*1 Subject - the unique identity for the volunteered subject.
+* 1 Subject - the unique identity for the volunteered subject.
-*2 activity - The type of activities performed by the subject.
+* 2 activity - The type of activities performed by the subject.

 ## Measurments
  [1] "timeBodyAcc-mean()-X"